-Back to the cake: This cake is a hybrid between a pound cake and an apple crisp.
-It has a strong cinnamon flavor and is chocked full of apples (I actually increased the apples from the original recipe from Sally’s Baking Addiction because it really could use some more).
+Back to the cake: This cake is a hybrid between a pound cake and an apple crisp (in terms of taste, not texture).
+It has a strong cinnamon flavor and is chocked full of apples.
+I actually increased the apples from the original recipe from Sally’s Baking Addiction because it needed more.

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt